fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 2.md

 - Classes separated **spatially**

 # Reading Notes: The Condition of the Working Class in England - Engels (1845)

-## Key Questions
+- **Key questions:**
 	- **What was so revolutionary about the Industrial Revolution?** (compared to Childe's description of "revolution")
 		- Fundamental changes in livelihood across society in a relatively short time span, mass obsolescence of workers through the invention of increasingly efficient machines and automation
 		- Rapid advancements in the technological capabilities of humans
 		- "Economies of scale"
 	- **Does Engels like the city?**

 ## Chapter 1: Historical Introduction
 - History of the English working class begins in the 18th century with the invention of powered machinery & engines that lead to the **industrial revolution**